connkat/connkta/README.md

 ### Today

 I am currently working fulltime as a software developer at [Checkfront](http://checkfront.com) and learning the ropes at a more mature company.
-My goal this year is to contribute something to my Github at least 5 days a week, even if it is small.
-I am also studying PHP and architecture in my spare time so I hope to be more proficient in those areas by the year's end.
+My personal goal this year is to consistently contribute to my own personal projects, work on courses, or read development textbooks at least 5x a week.
+I am currently studying PHP and architecture in my spare time so I hope to be more proficient in those areas by the year's end.